chnm/crdh-jekyll/_essays/v03-06-tale-of-three-valleys.md

-narrative association with regional, national, and even continental histories.[^30] Moreover, by applying digital tools to places without readily available, massive datasets, we may also further the central goal of borderlands scholarship: leveraging the histories exciting, unique, and often unpredictable places to valuably complicate our understanding of regional, national, and global histories.
+narrative association with regional, national, and even continental histories.[^30] Moreover, by applying digital tools to places without readily available, massive datasets, we may also further the central goal of borderlands scholarship: leveraging stories from exciting, unique, and often unpredictable places to valuably complicate our understanding of regional, national, and global histories.